Chanisse/devops-toolkit-mac/README.md

 This repository is intended to accelerate a developers local setup by:
 1. Automating the installation and configuration of linux command line tools.
-2. Provide guides for installing and configuring tools.
+2. Providing guides for installing and configuring tools.
 3. Providing some basic best practices when using the tools.

 ## Table of contents